 Each of Pushpay’s directors has diverse skills drawn from leadership across a range of industries, resulting in a balance of independence, knowledge, experience, and perspectives.

-Graham Shaw Independent Director
+Graham Shaw Independent Chairman

-Graham is a chartered accountant with over 30 years’ experience in business.
+Graham is a chartered accountant with over 35 years’ experience in business.
 He sits on a number of corporate and non-profit boards, and has extensive SaaS governance experience including board representation at Xero for eight years and more recently at Gentrack.